-For omnichannel retailers, a sophisticated OMS can determine a fulfillment method based on the location of the warehouse or store holding a SKU, so customers receive their order in the most efficient method.
+For omnichannel retailers, a sophisticated OMS can determine an eCommerce order fulfillment method based on the location of the warehouse or store holding an SKU, so customers receive their order in the most efficient method.
 Additionally, an OMS can help e-tailers save on the short-term costs associated with processing errors, such as shipping the wrong product or delivering to the wrong location.
 In the long run, these errors can also hurt a customer’s lifetime value, which can hinder a business’s growth.

 Another key advantage of using sophisticated software is its analytical capabilities.
 An OMS can track sales data for every product.
 Using the data compiled by an OMS, e-tailers can more accurately project product sales.
 For example, if data indicates a product’s sales spike in the spring, the brand can manufacture accordingly to limit the risk of being out-of-stock, which hurts brand perception and the bottom line.